 All Open Records requests should be submitted by mail to the Barrow County Sheriff’s Office, Attention: Kimberly Phillips, Records Manager, 233 East Broad Street, Winder, GA 30680 or by fax to (770) 307-3066

 Major Todd Druse

-Major Druse joined the Barrow County Sheriff's Office in January, 2009 and currently serves as the commander of the Uniform Patrol Division.
-He is also a co-host of "Cop Talk," produced by WTV21, a local Winder television station.
-Major Druse is married and has one daughter and resides in Hall County.
+Major Druse joined the Barrow County Sheriff’s Office in January, 2009 as the commander of the Uniform Patrol Division, where he served until July, 2016.
+He is currently assigned as the commander of the Sheriff’s Services Division and is responsible for overseeing the Court Security Unit and the Civil/Transport Unit.
+Major Druse is married and has one daughter.
 He holds a B.A. in Psychology from Ashford University.

 Captain Bruce Bley

 Captain Bley is a graduate of Georgia State University with a B.A. in Political Science.
 He received his peace officers certification in 1993.

 Captain Bley began his law enforcement career with the Clarke County (GA) Sheriff’s Office.
 Prior to the Barrow County Sheriff’s Office, he worked for the Shelbyville (TN) Police Department, the Bedford County (TN) Sheriff’s Office, and was assigned to the 17th Judicial District (TN) Drug and Violent Crime Task Force.
 Captain Bley has served as a Jail Officer, Patrol Officer, Narcotics Special Agent, and Investigator.
 He has received commendations from local, state, and federal agencies.
 In 2005, Captain Bley was promoted to Assistant Division Commander for the B.C.S.O.
 Detention Division.
 He is a P.O.S.T.
 Certified general Instructor.